Venezuela opposition takes control of diplomatic properties in U.S.

 The United States withdrew all its remaining diplomatic personnel in Venezuela last week.

-Reporting by Gershon Peaks in Washington; Writing by Luc Cohen; Editing by Tom Brown
+Reporting by Gershon Peaks in Washington; writing by Luc Cohen; editing by Tom Brown